helm/helm/docs/install.md

 server (Tiller).
 This guide shows how to install the client, and then proceeds to show two ways to install the server.

-**IMPORTANT**: If you are responsible for ensuring your cluster is a controlled environment, especially when resources are shared, it is strongly recommended to install Tiller using a secured configuration.
+**IMPORTANT**: If you are responsible for ensuring your cluster is a controlled environment, especially when resources are shared, it is strongly recommended installing Tiller using a secured configuration.
 For guidance, see [Securing your Helm Installation](securing_installation.md).

 ## Installing the Helm Client